Research

 Research into the realities of digital work in the cultural sector - what goes wrong, what goes unseen, and what we can do about it.

-Each year I try to find a question about digital work in the cultural sector that matters and doesn't have a good answer yet.
-These are the results so far.
+Each year I try to find a question about digital work in the cultural sector that feels like it matters but doesn't seem to have (m)any good answers yet.

 2026 - The Hidden Cost: Understanding the invisible labour of digital work